Article originally published Nov. 20, 2017, and updated for accuracy and relevance.

 While most elements of ladder safety might seem like common sense, OSHA requires that employers take additional measures to ensure that their workers’ safety isn’t compromised.
 Of several topics covered in the most recent Walking Working Surfaces standard, updates detailing fixed ladder use within general industry settings were a key focus.

-Here are changes made to the ladder safety specifics of OSHA’s new Walking Working Surfaces standard.
+Here are changes made to the ladder safety specifics of OSHA’s Walking Working Surfaces standard in 2017.
 Learn what’s needed for fixed ladder compliance and the deadline for doing so.

 How OSHA’s Standard Update Impacts Fixed Ladders